zapier/visual-builder/docs/_quickstart/build_trigger.md

 _You can also build a dropdown menu with dynamic or static options_

 Since _State_ is an available parameter for this endpoint, let’s add that too as it will be useful to be able to choose which type of issues should trigger the Zap.
-Repeat the steps to add the _Owner_ field then the _State_ field, and with the _State_, add a default value of _open_ and check the _Dropdown_ box and the _Static_ option.
+Repeat the steps to add the _Owner_ field then the _State_ field.
+For the _State_ field, add a default value of _open_ and check the _Dropdown_ box and the _Static_ option.
 Enter the following in the code box to build your menu, then save your field:

 `["open","closed","all"]`